nvembar/spark-coverage-example/README.md

 # Demonstrating Coverage + Spark

-This is a short example of how to run Pyspark locally and get coverage data from it.
+This is a short example of how to run Pyspark locally and get coverage data from it, as a response to [this Stack Overflow](https://stackoverflow.com/questions/67167957/getting-coverage-xml-for-a-python-file-run-with-spark/) question.

 This uses poetry for installation.
 On macOS, a homebrew installation of the `apache-spark` package is needed.
 Follow the homebrew instructions to make sure that `openjdk@11` is in your path first.